tutorcruncher/tc-api-docs/pages/invoices/list-all-invoices.md

 ### List all Invoices

-Returns a list of your invoices.
-The invoices are sorted by `date_sent`, with the most recently sent first.
+Returns a list of your Invoices.
+The Invoices are sorted by `date_sent`, with the most recently sent first.